dpaleka/llm-chess-proofgame/README.md

 # ChessLLM robustness
-This is a WIP project to test how sensitive LLMs that play chess are to non-semantic factors (other than the position on the board).
+This is a side project to test how sensitive LLMs that play chess are to non-semantic factors (other than the position on the board).
 Currently it only supports the OpenAI text completion API, and has only been tested on GPT-3.5-turbo-instruct.